BogdanMihaiciuc/BMCollectionView/README.md

 Finally, the selection status is also available to the cell mashups themselves so it may be used to control the contents in those mashups.
 To use it, set the **CellMashupSelectedField** to the name of the mashup parameter that will receive the selection status for that mashup.
 That parameter will be set to true if the cell is selected or false otherwise.

-#### EVENTS
+### Events

 Collection View supports responding to a number of events occurring on the cells:
- * CellWasClicked triggered whenever any cell is clicked or tapped.
+ * `CellWasClicked` triggered whenever any cell is clicked or tapped.
- * CellWasLongClicked triggered whenever any cell is long clicked or long tapped.
+ * `CellWasLongClicked` triggered whenever any cell is long clicked or long tapped.
- * CellWasDoubleClicked triggered whenever any cell is double clicked or double tapped.
+ * `CellWasDoubleClicked` triggered whenever any cell is double clicked or double tapped.
 On mobile devices, binding this event will disable the native double tap to zoom behavior on cells.
- * CellWasRightClicked triggered whenever any cell is right clicked.
+ * `CellWasRightClicked` triggered whenever any cell is right clicked.
 This event is only available on desktop browsers.

 Unlike most other widgets, these events may occur independent of the current selection and will work even if selection is not enabled.
 To retrieve the event item's properties, Collection View creates a number of event attributes, based on the data set's fields.
 For example, if Data is bound to an infotable with the name and value fields, Collection View will generate the Event:name and Event:value properties.
 Whenever any event occurs, those two properties' values will be set to the event item's properties and may be different from the selected row's properties.

-#### SLIDE MENUS
+### Slide Menus

 Collection View supports defining a customizable action menu.
 The slide menu is initially hidden, but can be made temporarily visible in three ways:
 On desktop browsers, right clicking on a cell will cause its menu to expand.